If you’re clear you’d like to chat about working together, simply click here. Otherwise, read on!

 The reality is no one can guarantee that you will get any particular number in your MFC meeting.
 There is an alchemy between the candidate and the panel that can never be entirely anticipated.

 But that doesn’t mean that there’s no help.
 There is help, and I can provide a bunch of it.
 There are so many things I wanted help with, and maybe you’d like some too.
-There were things that would have made me feel more confident and calm about my process.
+There were things that would have made me feel more confident and calm about the process leading up to and include my MFC panel interview.

-If you know you’d like to chat with me about this, click here to schedule a time for a complimentary consultation.
+If you sense you’d like to chat with me about this, click here to schedule a time for a complimentary consultation.

 About MFC Coaching

-The concept of MFC Coaching was born of a recognition that, after coming through to the other side of the Ministerial Fellowship Committee, I had yearned for greater support leading up to the meeting than was available at the time.
+The concept of MFC Coaching was born of a recognition that, throughout my preparation and even after my panel interview, I had yearned for greater support leading up to the meeting than was available at the time.

 After speaking with other MFC candidates, who voiced similar desires for support through the entire process of preparation, I launched a beta-test.
 This beta-test was successful: the concept proved to be viable, helpful, and even fun for everyone involved.
 MFC Coaching clients treat our time just as you might do in time with a tutor in any other context.
 All the folks who worked with me in those first months have said that our work together helped them develop self-trust, self-awareness, and self-understanding.